bheimbu/evolutionary_ecology/docs/source/introduction.rst

 But first things first, who are the people behind this course actually...

 First, there is Ina.
-She is currently a research scientist at the Senckenberg Institute in Frankfurt, before that she worked as a postdoc in the department of Animal Ecology.
-Ina has been working with molecular data of soil organisms for many years, focusing on the evolution of small soil arthropods.
+She is currently a postdoc at the Senckenberg Institute in Frankfurt working in the `Functional Environmental Genomics <https://www.senckenberg.de/en/institutes/sbik-f/functional-environmental-genomics/>`_ research group, before that she worked as a postdoc in the department of Animal Ecology.
+Ina has been working with molecular data of soil organisms for many years, focusing on the evolution of small soil arthropods, but has also worked with earthworms from Northern America.

 Second, there is Bastian.
 He's a postdoc in the department of Animal Ecology and head of the mollilab.
 His main focus is actually termites from the Australian continent, where he tries to understand their evolutionary history using phylogenetic and biogeographic methods He has also experience in genomics and microbiomics.